*GER Approved Course

 Frn 399: Independent Study – 1-3 credit hours

-This course includes content study that is not part of the regular curriculum.
+This course designates a field of study that is not part of the regular curriculum.
 It is generally offered based on student interests and needs.
 Prerequisite: Frn 202 or equivalent and submission and approval of “Application for Admission to Independent Study.”

 *GER Approved Course